 Security for the event will be very tight.
 “We have been preparing for this event for several months, including speaking with colleagues who have managed similar events, so we can ensure that we continue to effectively serve our local communities in the run up to, during and after the event”, said Devon and Cornwall Police’s Chief Constable Shaun Sawyer.

-The summit itself is set to be hosted by the four-star Carbis Bay Estate.
+The summit itself is set to be hosted by the four-star Carbis Bay Hotel.

 World leaders and delegates will stay at the Tregenna Castle Resort in Carbis Bay and other locations in Cornwall.

 Falmouth will play a central role, with the National Maritime Museum Cornwall hosting the world’s media.